 - this is legally permissible and required in accordance with Art.
 6 para.
 1 lit. b GDPR for the processing of contractual relationships with you or for the implementation of pre-contractual measures that take place at your request.

 In order to be able to offer you all functions at Verimi, we also use selected service providers who process data on our behalf.
 We only pass on data to service providers carefully selected by us and instructed in writing within the framework of legally permissible order processing.
 These only receive the data that is necessary for the fulfilment of the order and process it exclusively on our instructions.
-This includes the following categories of commissioned processors: Identification service providers, software developers, hosters of servers, cloud storage and mails, technical service providers, service providers for mail dispatch and newsletter dispatch, ticket system providers, customer support, content management system providers, customer relationship management providers, as well as web analytics service.
+This includes the following categories of commissioned processors: Identification service providers, software developers, hosters of servers, cloud storage and mails, technical service providers, service providers for mail dispatch and newsletter dispatch, ticket system providers, customer support, content management system providers, as well as customer relationship management providers.

 11. In principle, no data transfer outside the EU